rubenwgs/ETH-CS-BA3SE1/Compiler_Design/CompDes_LN_W9.md

 ### 14.3.1 Dead Code Elimination (DCE)

-If side-effect free code can never be observed, it is safe to eliminate it.
+If side effect free code can never be observed, it is safe to eliminate it.
 This process is called **dead code elimination** (DCE).

 _Example:_